-The ACOTSPjava package allows us to set a large number of different parameters.
+The ACOTSP java package allows us to set a large number of different parameters.
 One of them is the choice of the actual ant colony optimisation approach.
-To prevent pheromones from dropping to arbitrarily small values, we use the MAX-MIN ant system by Stützle and Hoos [22], which restricts all pheromones to a bounded interval.
-The MMAS parameters that we employ are the default ones in ACOTSPjava: $\rho=0.5, \ \alpha=1, \ \beta=2, \ \text{ants=25}, \ \text{max_tours=100}, \ \text{tries=1}, \ \text{elitist_ants=100}, \ \text{ras_ranks=6}.$
+To prevent pheromones from dropping to arbitrarily small values, we use the MAX-MIN ant system by Stützle and Hoos [12], which restricts all pheromones to a bounded interval.
+The MMAS parameters that we employ are the default ones in ACOTSP java: $\rho = 0.5$, $\alpha = 1$, $\beta = 2$, ants=25, max_tours=100, tries=1, elitist_ants=100, ras_ranks=6.

-In preliminary experiments, we noticed that the use of TSP-specific local search (see line 4 of Algorithm 1) was crucial for achieving good TSP tours, which is a commonly made observation (see for example [6, 22]).
+In preliminary experiments, we noticed that the use of TSP-specific local search (see line 4 of Algorithm 1) was crucial for achieving good TSP tours, which is a commonly made observation (see for example [5, 12]).
 In our study, we employ the following two variants of local search: ls3 runs 3-opt on a tour generated by ants, and ls4 randomly picks for each tour either 2-opt, 2-h-opt, or 3-opt.
 With the latter, we allow for slightly more varied exploitations of tours.

-For the boosting that we perform, we use the operators described in [7].
+For the boosting that we perform, we use the operators described in [6].
 If boosting is performed, then we first run (1+1)-EA on the packing plan for 10,000 iterations as a hill-climber.
 Then we perform one pass of INSERTION, which means that for each city we attempt once to relocate it to each position in the travel sequence.
 Lastly, we perform one pass of BITFLIP, where for each item we check once whether changing its packing status increases the objective score.
 The overall computational complexity of this boosting is quadratic in the number of cities and linear in the number of item.
-For small instances, this boosting can be performed in a few milliseconds.